zmbikayi/zmbikayi.github.io/_pages/publications.md

 author_profile: true
 ---

-If you can't find a one of the papers, send me an email and I will be happy to share the PDF.
+If you can't find one of the papers, send me an email and I will be happy to share the PDF.

 {% include base_path %}